Adam Dutkiewicz: Production work

-Adam has also produced for the bands As I Lay Dying, Underøath, The Devil Wears Prada, The Acacia Strain, Unearth, All That Remains, From Autumn to Ashes, Johnny Truant, Parkway Drive, The Agony Scene, Every Time I Die and others.
+Dutkiewicz first got into engineering when he bought a four-track cassette recorder, he then continued working on his skills during his time at Berklee.
+Besides Killswitch Engage he has also produced for the bands As I Lay Dying, Underøath, The Devil Wears Prada, The Acacia Strain, Unearth, All That Remains, From Autumn to Ashes, Johnny Truant, Parkway Drive, The Agony Scene, Every Time I Die and others.
 He has been compared to Ross Robinson, producer of many nu metal albums, because of his influence on modern metal and shaping the sound of melodic metalcore.
 He is viewed as one of the more pivotal figures in helping shaping the genres sound, and has produced some of the more influential albums of the genre such as Alive or Just Breathing, The Fall of Ideals, and The On Coming Storm.
 He is also an engineer for Zing Recording Studios, which has produced for numerous artists, including several from Tooth & Nail Records and its heavy metal sub-label Solid State Records.

+When it comes to helping artists reach their goals he stated “I listen,” “You hear what the personality of the band is.
+You listen for their strengths and traits.
+You want to embellish upon those.
+If somebody can do something that no one else can or has a specific talent, make sure the world hears it.
+And when you find something that takes away from the quality of the song––the groove, the ebb and the flow––always address that with the band.”

 Other side projects

 In 2002, Dutkiewicz, alongside Robby Roadsteamer, Ken Susi and his brother Tobias, formed The Sweatpant Boners.
 They released one album before breaking up that same year.
 In 2003 he would once again join Ken Susi along with Derek Kerswill to form Burn Your Wishes.
 This group also only made one album before disbanding.

+In late 2003, Dutkiewicz became a touring member for Unearth playing the drums as they searched for a permanent replacement for their previous drummer.

 In 2009, Dutkiewicz wrote songs for George Fisher and asked him to perform vocals over them.
 This eventually led to Dutkiewicz forming Serpentine Dominion consisting of Fisher and Shannon Lucas.
 They released their debut self titled later that same year.

-In December of 2024, it was announced Dutkiewicz and his former Killswitch Engage bandmate Howard Jones were almost finished mixing a debut album for their new band called Burn Eternal.
+In December 2024, it was announced Dutkiewicz and his former Killswitch Engage bandmate Howard Jones were almost finished mixing a debut album for their new band called Burn Eternal.